Grzegorz Motyka (footballer)

-Grzegorz Motyka (born 31 January 1972) is a former footballer who played as a defender or midfielder.
+Grzegorz Motyka (born 31 January 1972) is a Polish former professional footballer who played as a defender or midfielder.
 In a career which was mostly played in the top two divisions in Poland, he had spells with Hutnik Nowa Huta, Amica Wronki, and Dyskobolia Grodzisk Wielkopolski.
 His longest spell at a club was with Lechia Gdańsk, where also played in both of the Lechia Gdańsk merger teams Olimpia-Lechia Gdańsk and Lechia-Polonia Gdańsk.

 Football

 Lechia Gdańsk

 Born in Gdańsk, Motyka started playing football for local team Lechia Gdańsk alongside his brother Tomasz Motyka.
 He made his first team debut against Widzew Łódź towards the end of the 1990–91 season.
 At the start of his career Motyka played mainly as a defender for Lechia, before advancing slightly higher up the pitch to play as a defensive midfielder.
 During his time with Lechia the team played in the II liga, the second division in Poland.
-At the end of the 1994–95 season Lechia were relegated to the third tier.
+At the end of the 1994–95 season, Lechia were relegated to the third tier.
 In total for Lechia Gdańsk, Motyka played 80 games and scored 3 goals.

 Olimpia-Lechia Gdańsk

-With Lechia Gdańsk being relegated to the third division, a merger was formed with Olimpia Poznań to create the Olimpia-Lechia Gdańsk team taking Olimpia's position in the top division.
+With Lechia Gdańsk being relegated to the third division, a merger was formed with Olimpia Poznań to create the Olimpia-Lechia Gdańsk team, taking Olimpia's position in the top division.
 Motyka moved from the relegated Lechia team to the newly formed Olimpia-Lechia team.
-In total Motyka played twenty times in his first top division season, scoring one goal as the Olimpia-Lechia suffered with relegation.
+In total, Motyka played twenty times in his first top division season, scoring one goal as the Olimpia-Lechia suffered relegation.
 At the end of the season the team was dissolved, with Motyka finding himself without a club.

 Hutnik Nowa Huta

-Motyka moved to Kraków joining Hutnik Nowa Huta to stay in the top division.
-For Hutnik he played 29 times during the 1996–97 season.
-Motyka suffered the same fate as 12 months prior, as Hutnik found themselves being relegated from the I liga.
+Motyka moved to Kraków, joining Hutnik Nowa Huta in the top division.
+For Hutnik, he played 29 times during the 1996–97 season.
+Motyka suffered the same fate as 12 months prior, as Hutnik found themselves being relegated from the top-tier.

 Amica Wronki

 The next club Motyka joined was Amica Wronki.
 The two years he spent at Amica ended up being the most successful of his career.
 In his first season at the club, Amica won the Polish Cup.
-His second season was more successful with Amica winning both the Polish SuperCup and the Polish Cup for the second time.
-In total he played 43 league games for Amica over the two seasons.
+His second season was more successful, with Amica winning both the Polish Super Cup and the Polish Cup for the second time.
+In total, he played 43 league games for Amica over the two seasons.

 Dyskobolia Grodzisk Wielkopolski

-Motyka joined Dyskobolia in the summer of 1999 and had a short spell with the club leaving in the next transfer window despite playing in most of Dyskobolia's games up to that point in the season.
+Motyka joined Dyskobolia in the summer of 1999 and had a short spell with the club, leaving in the next transfer window despite playing in most of Dyskobolia's games up to that point in the season.

 Lechia-Polonia Gdańsk

-In January 2000 he moved back to Gdańsk having dropped down a division to play with Lechia-Polonia Gdańsk.
-He played most of the remaining games of the season for Lechia, helping the club to avoid relegation.
+In January 2000, he moved back to Gdańsk, dropping down a division to play for Lechia-Polonia Gdańsk.
+He played most of the remaining games of the season for Lechia, helping the club avoid relegation.